ewjay/fapiwiki/FAPI_Meeting_Notes_2021-12-08_Atlantic.rst

 ------------------------------------
 Started in the certification group on what they might be able to do for FAPI 2.0 Baseline test.

+DSB and another organization may fund development and security analysis of FAPI 2.0.

+Gail and Mike will reach out to DSB.

 Brazil (Mike L.)
 ---------------------------
 Increase in RP certification.

-Domingos and Markus had real positive impact.
+Domingos and Marcus had real positive impact.

 Open Banking Brazil milestones are quite fluid.

+Working with Chicago Advisory Partners to extend RP community group pilot, including the Slack channel, through the first quarter of 2022.
+Directed funding provided to ensure greater RP participation, interoperability, and certifications.

 Berlin Group (n/a)